dkleitsas/RecSys-FlightRank-Kaggle/README.md

 # Kaggle Flight Rank Recommender Systems Competition

 This repository contains an entry to the [FlightRank 2025: Aeroclub RecSys Cup](https://www.kaggle.com/competitions/aeroclub-recsys-2025) Kaggle competition, focused on predicting flight rankings.
-It's my first attempt at a Kaggle competition and was an overall very interesting and rewarding experience (even though I didn't put as much time as I wanted into it and I'm pretty dang far from the top).
+It's my first attempt at a Kaggle competition and was a great opportunity to experiment and learn some new stuff.

 Features